Warden Station Condos For Sale

 2 baths

-WARDEN AVE / DAANFORTH RD Prime Location close to transit, parks and amenities!
-Discover this charming 3+1 bedroom condo townhome, perfectly situated just minutes from Warden Subway Station, Scarborough Bluffs, Major Highways.
-This well-maintained unit boasts a functional layout with three
+WARDEN AVE / DANFORTH RD Prime Location close to transit, park and amenities!
+Discover this charming 3+1-bedroom condo town home, perfectly situated just minutes from Warden Subway Station.
+This well-maintained unit boasts a functional layout with three spacious bedrooms, and 2 full bathrooms,

 Listed by: Carlos Ernesto Recinos ,Re/max Metropolis Realty (905) 824-0788